Boeing 747: Assembly plant

-Development and testing
+Flight testing

 Before the first 747 was fully assembled, testing began on many components and systems.
 One important test involved the evacuation of 560 volunteers from a cabin mock-up via the aircraft's emergency chutes.
 The first full-scale evacuation took two and a half minutes instead of the maximum of 90 seconds mandated by the Federal Aviation Administration (FAA), and several volunteers were injured.
 Subsequent test evacuations achieved the 90-second goal but caused more injuries.
 Most problematic was evacuation from the aircraft's upper deck; instead of using a conventional slide, volunteer passengers escaped by using a harness attached to a reel.
 Tests also involved taxiing such a large aircraft.
 Boeing built an unusual training device known as "Waddell's Wagon" (named for a 747 test pilot, Jack Waddell) that consisted of a mock-up cockpit mounted on the roof of a truck.
 While the first 747s were still being built, the device allowed pilots to practice taxi maneuvers from a high upper-deck position.